-You can use it in just about anything – from stir fries to soup , mix with roasted veggies or to top your salads It’s an easy way to make some for tonight’s meal, tomorrow’s salad and freeze some for future use.
+You can use tofu in just about anything – from stir fries to soup , mix with roasted veggies or to top your salads It’s an easy way to make some for tonight’s meal, tomorrow’s salad and freeze some for future use.
+It’s a great substitute for meat in pre-plant based favorite recipes.
 The great thing about tofu is that it takes on flavors beautifully.

 lift a corner of the container and drain off the liquid.
 Lift out the tofu and press additional liquid out between paper towels (or with a tofu press!)

 Ginger, turmeric, India Marsala and garlic powder and low sodium soy sauce.

 Or you could choose ginger, onion, paprika and garlic — be creative, see what you like.

 Put some soy sauce into a flat bottomed bowl, and shake and mix in your spices.
 Several shakes of each, and use more of your favorites.

 Slice the tofu into 1/2 inch thick pieces.
 Press each slice in between paper towels just before you put it in your “marinade”; doing this lets the tofu act like a sponge and soak up the flavors.

 Place them in a pyrex dish – or a cookie sheet works – nothing needed on the pan.
 You can also prepare Portabellas at the same time.
 Shake more of the same seasoning over the tofu and portabellas .

 Put the dish in the oven at 375* for 20 minutes and check to see if done — you can increase or decrease cooking time to your preference

 I like it cooked until the tofu edges are turning brown and the moisture is absorbed.
 Let them cool — serve as a “tofu steak”, or on a whole grain bun with the mushrooms, or slice them into a favorite dish.